frallain/pymsfilereader/README.md

 tested on versions 3.0SP2 (August 2014) and 3.0SP3 (April 2015).
 150 / 171 functions have been binded, 21 / 171 have been considered redundant with already binded functions (cf. REDUNDANT flag).

+NOTE: The 3.1 SP4 installer does not register properly the `XRawfile2_x64.dll`.
+As a consequence, to make it work:

+1. Install MSFileReader 3.1 SP4,
+2. backup the 3.1 SP4 `XRawfile2_x64.dll` file at `C:\Program Files\Thermo\MSFileReader\` somewhere,
+3. uninstall MSFileReader 3.1 SP4, then install MSFileReader 3.1 SP2,
+4. override the 3.1 SP2 `XRawfile2_x64.dll` file at `C:\Program Files\Thermo\MSFileReader\` with the 3.1 SP4 `XRawfile2_x64.dll` backed up previously.

 NOTE: The function IsQExactive only works in version 3.0SP3 and upwards.

 NOTE: The official documentation seems more up-to-date in the 3.0SP2 version than in the 3.0SP3 version...